Maroon 5: 2017–2018: Red Pill Blues

-2019–present: Madden's leave of absence and Jordi
+2019–2022: Super Bowl LIII halftime show controversy, Madden's leave of absence and Jordi

 On February 3, 2019, Maroon 5 headlined the Super Bowl LIII halftime show in Atlanta, Georgia, at Mercedes-Benz Stadium, with American rappers Big Boi and Travis Scott.
-The band's decision to participate, despite the U.S. national anthem protests by Colin Kaepernick and others, was controversial.
+The band's decision was controversial, because other musicians, including Cardi B and Rihanna, refused to perform.
+The musicians who pulled out did so to show their support for Colin Kaepernick and others who protested police brutality and racism by kneeling during the U.S. national anthem and faced repercussions by the NFL for doing so.
+(See also U.S. national anthem kneeling protests).
 The performance drew criticism from audiences and critics.

 On September 20, 2019, Maroon 5 released the song "Memories", which peaked at number two on the Billboard Hot 100.
-The following month, guitarist James Valentine revealed the details about the band working on their new album, stating: "It does foreshadow a new album, which we’re currently in the studio working on.
+The following month, guitarist James Valentine revealed the details about the band working on their new album, stating: "It does foreshadow a new album, which we're currently in the studio working on.
 But, yeah, we are working on a new record."
 In June 2020, it was announced that David Dobkin was directing a documentary film about the band.
 As of 2021, no word when the film will be released.

 On June 27, 2020, bassist Mickey Madden was arrested in Los Angeles due to an allegation of domestic violence.
-He took a leave of absence from Maroon 5 after his arrest.
+Madden took a leave of absence from Maroon 5 after his arrest.
 The Los Angeles District Attorney ultimately declined prosecution; the case was dropped, and no charges were filed.
-He was replaced by Sam Farrar following his departure from the band.
+Madden was replaced by Sam Farrar, leaving Levine and Carmichael as the two remaining original members.

 In July 2020, Maroon 5 announced the single "Nobody's Love", which was released on July 24.
 On December 16, 2020, Levine revealed their seventh studio album was set for release in 2021.
 They released their next single, "Beautiful Mistakes" featuring American rapper Megan Thee Stallion, on March 3, 2021.
-On April 29, 2021, the band announced their seventh studio album Jordi would be released on June 11, 2021.
-The singles "Memories", "Nobody's Love" and "Beautiful Mistakes" all appear on the album.
+On April 29, 2021, the band announced their seventh studio album, Jordi, would be released on June 11, 2021.
+The singles "Memories", "Nobody's Love", and "Beautiful Mistakes" all appear on the album.
 It also received mixed reviews from critics.

-In September 2021, Maroon 5 headlined on a television tribute special titled Shine a Light: A Tribute to the Families of 9/11, aired on CNN to commemorate the 20th anniversary of the September 11 attacks in New York City.

-In May 2022, Maroon 5 conducted a concert at the pyramids of Giza in Cairo, featuring most of their famous songs.
-PJ Morton stated that the band's performance in Egypt was better than their 2019 Super Bowl performance.
+In September 2021, Maroon 5 headlined on a television tribute special titled Shine a Light: A Tribute to the Families of 9/11, aired on CNN to commemorate the 20th anniversary of the September 11 attacks.
+In May 2022, Maroon 5 conducted a concert at the pyramids of Giza in Cairo.
+There, PJ Morton stated that the band's performance in Egypt was better than their 2019 Super Bowl performance.